 When adding scripts and binaries to docker image, we typically put them in /opt within subdirectories based on vendor.

 If you want to add binaries or scripts and reference them by name rather than their absolute paths, then add them to /usr/local/bin or any other directory in the default PATH for bash.

-Our HTTP server will serve overlay files from /opt/monorail/static/http.
+Our HTTP server will serve docker images from /opt/monorail/static/http.
 It is recommended that you create subdirectories within this directory for further organization.

 These file paths can then be referenced in workflows starting from the base path of /opt/monorail/static/http, so the above paths are referenced for download as: